OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 4. Verification usually takes 1–3 working days

-The Airwallex alternative: WorldFirst
+The Airwallex alternative for global businesses: WorldFirst

 If you are still unsure about WorldFirst vs Airwallex, check out our comparison of fees.